 - Amelia listens to me

 For each statement, I would find alternatives that are true or truer and that give me peace.
 The Work is not a self-blame exercise to feel guilty.
-It’s about gaining awareness!
+It’s about gaining awareness and perspective!

 After you have turned around statements 1 through 5 from the Worksheet, you will turn statement 6 around using “I am willing to …” and “I look forward to …”